 Hydrofoil, span (vessel geometry and stability) (b) [L] The length of a hydrofoil from tip to tip, from root to tip if cantilevered, or from end support to end support, measured normal to the direction of relative liquid motion.
-Hysteresis, cavitation (cavitation)

-Version 2017

-Difference between critical cavitation numbers for incipient and desinent cavitation.
+Hysteresis, cavitation (cavitation) Difference between critical cavitation numbers for incipient and desinent cavitation.
 Also, the difference between the angle of attack of a lifting surface for initiation or fully developed cavitation during angle of attack increase and the much lower angle of attack at which a fully developed cavity can still be maintained once it has been formed.

-Version 2017

-Ideal angle of attack (propulsion, propulsor) See: Angle of attack, ideal.

-Immersion (propulsion, propulsor) $(h_0)$ [-] The depth of submergence of the propeller measured vertically from the shaft axis to the free surface.
+I Ideal angle of attack (propulsion, propulsor) See: Angle of attack, ideal.
+Ill conditioned (computational fluid dynamics) A mathematical problem or system that exhibits sensitivity or instability when small changes are made to the input or data.
+Immersion (propulsion, propulsor) (h0) [-] The depth of submergence of the propeller measured vertically from the shaft axis to the free surface.
 Immersion ratio (propulsion, propulsor) [-] The depth of submergence of the propeller axis divided by propeller diameter.
 Impact (seakeeping) The sudden contact of body or ship, or any part thereof, with the surface of a liquid.
 Impaired Static Stability (vessel geometry and stability) (DCM) conditions under which an intact hull suffers a reduction in its normal stability characteristics caused by: - 1.
 Addition of topside weight, - 2.
 Removal of low weight - 3.
 Shifting of cargo - 4.
 Other off center weight shifts and additions including free surface effects - 5.
 Deterioration of reserve buoyancy (including water trapped on deck) - 6.
-Flooding Inboard rotation (propulsion, propulsor) A propeller which is not located on the centreline of the ship is said to have inboard rotation if the blade moves toward the centreline as they pass the upper vertical position.
+Flooding Implicit scheme (computational fluid dynamics) A computational approach where the solution of a mathematical problem is obtained by solving an equation or system of equations that involve future or unknown values of the variables in numerical methods.
+Inboard rotation (propulsion, propulsor) A propeller which is not located on the centreline of the ship is said to have inboard rotation if the blade moves toward the centreline as they pass the upper vertical position.
 The opposite direction of rotation is called outboard rotation.
 Also called inward and outward rotation respectively.
 Inception of cavitation (cavitation) See: Cavitation inception.